-HermesPy (Heteregeneous Radio MobileSimulator) is a Python-based simulator of the physical (PHY) layer of wireless communication systems.
-Its purpose is to help in the investigation of 5G and 6G wireless systems.
-It can be flexibly configured to simulate different waveforms and channel models.
-It supports the simulation of multiple transmitters and receivers using different waveforms and frequencies.
+HermesPy (Heteregeneous Radio MobileSimulator) is an open-source Python-based simulator for the physical (PHY) layer of wireless communication systems.
+Its purpose is to help in the investigation of 5G and 6G wireless systems, including communications and RF sensing.
+It can be flexibly configured to simulate different technologies and channel models, supporting the simulation of multiple transmitters and receivers using different waveforms, numerologies and frequencies.
 A statistical analysis of the results is provided and results are stored for further processing.

 We are committed to open source, and believe that making such a simulator tool available for all is an important step towards an increased verifiability and reproducibility of research results.

 Installation instructions for both end-users and developers may be found under https://barkhausen-institut.github.io/hermespy/installation.html.